-Today, we currently have four Associate Ministers.
+Today, we currently have six Associate Ministers.
 They are: Rev. Alyne Banks, Rev. Marcus A. Harper, Rev. Richard James, Rev. Rome McEntee, Rev. Ernestine Johnson, and Rev. Mary L. Swanson.

 Under the prayerful guidance and leadership of Pastor Robert E. Harper, Christian Missionary Baptist Church will continue to prepare us and move us forward in the years to come...